-Compensation is a form of monetary value used to recruit and retain qualified employees.
+Compensation is a monetary value used to recruit and retain qualified employees.
 It can be an incentive to increase morale and is linked to job satisfaction.

 Money used as a reward can encourage performance, although compensation does not always have to be cash for this to be true.